 - Any playing of recorded music

 Are you playing live or recorded music at your event?

 Whether you’re staging music events or playing background music you’ll may need TheMusicLicence.
 By obtaining TheMusicLicence you’ll be able to play PRS for Music and PPL music legally and enjoy its benefits whilst ensuring that its creators are fairly rewarded for their work.

 Do you need to apply for a Temporary Road Closure?

 A Temporary Traffic Regulation Order (TTRO) is used to temporarily restrict the movement of traffic or impose waiting restrictions on the public highway.
-In order to allow sufficient time for the legal process to be completed, Balfour Beatty require 8 weeks advanced notice to arrange a TTRO.
+In order to allow sufficient time for the legal process to be completed, Balfour Beatty require a minimun of 8 weeks advanced notice to arrange a TTRO.

 Contact Balfour Beatty via email SouthamptonTMA@balfourbeatty.com or telephone 023 8079 8030

 Find out more about applying for a TTRO